-- Allyson Every, Executive Director, The Labor Guild
+- David Kowalski, President and Executive Director – The Labor Guild

 David Kowalski’s invovlement with the Labor Guild began in the 1980s, when he was elected president of a small union of 57 people of the then Boston Gas Company.
 He served as union president for a number of years, and is deeply dedicated to labor education.
 David has been an instructor at the Labor Guild since 2014.

 - Elissa Cadillic, Vice President – The Labor Guild

 Elissa Cadillic is the president of AFSCME 1526.
 She has been involved with the union for over 20 years in various positions and continues to advocate for the safety and health of her members.
 In 2010, after her union went through a series of layoffs, she and other union leadership launched a campaign to save the branches.
 Ultimately, she was able to rehire every member who wanted to return.
 She began teaching this course at the Labor Guild in 2013.
 Elissa is also currently the Chair of the Board for MassCOSH.

 Jim Cooper has been a labor arbitrator for the past 37 years.
 He got his start in neutral work as Governor Dukakis’ first appointee to the Masachusetts Labor Relations Commission at age 29.
 Jim then turned his knowledge and reputation into a career as an ad hoc and panel arbitrator, and has been busy hearing cases ever since.
 He has been teaching at the Labor Guild since 1984 and won the CGA Boyle Award in 2013.